pulumi/pulumi/developer-docs/architecture/resource-registration.md

 and the rest of the engine.
 There is a single resource monitor per deployment.
 As the engine's feature set has grown, the resource monitor has taken on responsibilities beyond its original use as a simple marshaling/unmarshaling layer.
-It is now responsible for handling default providers (providers for resource registrations that do not reference a provider instance) and for dispatching `RegisterResourceRequest`s for multi-language components into appropraite `Construct` calls.
+It is now responsible for handling default providers (providers for resource registrations that do not reference a provider instance) and for dispatching `RegisterResourceRequest`s for multi-language components into appropriate `Construct` calls.

 When the resource monitor receives a resource registration, it does the following: